jiayuchann/jiayuchann.github.io/_posts/2024-06-04-osu!gaming-ecs!catch.md

 Game is pretty straightforward, we control the character to catch falling fruits.
 I completed the first 2 levels with full combo.
 I tried to get full-combo on the 3rd song, but towards the middle of the song, the game becomes impossible to win.

-One thing we know is that the game is run using Unity Engine, which means the game is probably written in C#.
+One thing we know is that the game is run using Unity Engine, which means the game is probably scripted in C#.
-C# compiles to an intermediate language, which is interpreted by an execution engine.
-We can use dnSpy to interpret the IL code and convert them to translate them back to C# code.
+The C# code compiles to an intermediate language (CIL), if using the default Mono runtime, which is executed by the Mono interpreter when it's ran.
+Good thing is that CIL can be reversed back to its original source easily, and we can use dnSpy for this.

 Unity games usually compile all scripts into Assembly-CSharp.dll in the Managed folder within the game's data directory.
 I loaded this file using dnSpy.